Stoke Rochford Hall: Kesteven College of Education

-Miss M Lindley was the first principal, who had also started Worcester Training College.
+Miss M. Lindley was the first principal, who had also started Worcester Training College.
 It opened on 8 February 1949.
 Numbers would rise to 160.
 During the war and in the 1950s, it would hold fund-raising social balls, such as the Belvoir Hunt Ball, at the Kesteven Training College for Women Teachers.
 By 1952 there were over 100 at the Kesteven Training College.
 Miss Elsie Wainwright was acting principal from 1953-54.

-From 1954 the Principal was William Vawdrey Warmington.
+From 1954, the Principal was William Vawdrey Warmington.
 He had taught at the Moat Boys' School in Leicester, now Moat Community College.
 He died aged 61 on 2 September 1964.
 Mr Samuel Raymond Dawes, a former Maths teacher, became acting principal, becoming principal in January 1965.
 He was educated at Taunton Grammar School and Southampton University.
 He started the Maths department in 1955, and lived at 341 Harlaxton Road, in Grantham.
 He died on 24 April 1981.

+In January 1955 the college had a weekend school, run by M. W. Barley of the University of Nottingham.
+From 1960 the college offered three year courses, as a constituent college of the University of Nottingham Institute of Education.
+A similar site was at Eaton Hall, south of Retford on the former Great North Road (A638), at Eaton, Nottinghamshire, which likewise closed in 1981, and had degrees awarded by University of Nottingham.
+From September 1966 the college wanted to award degree courses, which was subsequently approved.
+The four-year BEd degree was awarded by the University of Nottingham.
+Bridging courses were also taught, for current teachers, to upgrade to degree status.
+The hall buildings were improved at the same time.

 Women and men were not allowed in each others' rooms in the 1960s.
-There was a large fire on Friday 8 August 1969.
+There was a large fire on Friday 8 August 1969, with sixty firefighters attending for four hours from Grantham, Bourne, Corby, Brant Broughton, and Metheringham.

 There were 700 men and women in 1970.
-In October 1970 Kesteven Education committee approved a swimming pool.
-By 1975 it had 650 places.
+In October 1970, Kesteven Education committee approved a swimming pool.
+On the afternoon of September 9 1971 the Under Secretary of Education, John Ganzoni, 2nd Baron Belstead, had lunch at the college, with the Kesteven Director of Education, to discuss plans for secondary education in Kesteven, later visiting the Walton Girls' School.
+By 1975, the college had 650 places.

-Kesteven Education Committee put the Hall up for sale in May 1977.
+Kesteven became part of Lincolnshire in 1974, which now only needed one college of education, so the county education committee put the Hall up for sale in May 1977.
 In October 1977, the NUT showed interest.
 It was sold in November 1977 for £265,000, with 21 lecture rooms, 23 offices and 102 bedrooms.
 The College closed in July 1978.